-This example has glossed over the many details involved and you can get extremely complicated if you wished with multiple inputs involving buttons, text input, password fields, requests for file uploads and much more.
+This example has glossed over the many details involved and you can get extremely complicated if you wished with multiple inputs involving buttons, text input, drop down lists, password fields, requests for file uploads and much more.
 However, to do this, you will have to get deeper into HTML coding.
+For an example of this see the Garden Watering Controller project at: https://geoffg.net/retic.html